stackptr/resume/README.md

 [corey@cjohns.com](mailto:corey@cjohns.com) | (863) 969-6004 | _Portland, Oregon_

-Experienced software engineer with expertise in the design and implementation of systems across the stack.
-Currently working with Haskell, TypeScript, and NixOS.
+Software engineer with expertise in the design and implementation of systems across the stack.
+Currently working with React, TypeScript, Haskell and NixOS.
 Interested in platform engineering and scaling infrastructure.

 -------------------------------------------